sajanrajdev/badger-strategy-mix-v1/README.md

 * Rebalance the Strategy positions via `Strategy.tend()`.
 * Make a list of all position tokens that should be protected against movements via `Strategy.protectedTokens()`.

+## Specifying checks for ordinary operations in config/StrategyResolver
+In order to snapshot certain balances, we use the Snapshot manager.
+This class helps with verifying that ordinary procedures (deposit, withdraw, harvest), happened correctly.

+See `/helpers/StrategyCoreResolver.py` for the base resolver that all strategies use Edit `/config/StrategyResolver.py` to specify and verify how an ordinary harvest should behave

+## Add your custom testing
+Check the various tests under `/tests`
+The file `/tests/test_custom` is already set up for you to write custom tests there

 ## Testing

 To run the tests: